yorikvanhavre/FreeCAD-manual/the_freecad_interface.md

 ![FreeCAD interface screenshot 03](http://www.freecadweb.org/wiki/images/9/94/Freecad-interface-03.jpg)

 The Workbenches often confuse new users, since it's not always easy to know in which Workbench to look for a specific tool.
-But they are quick to learn, and after a short while, will feel nature--realizing it a convenient way to organize the multitude of tools FreeCAD has to offer.
+But they are quick to learn, and after a short while, will feel nature--realizing it a convenient way to organize the multitude of tools FreeCAD has to offer, and they are also fully customizable (see below).

-Go to the [Customizing the interface](#customizing-the-interface) section below to learn how you can customize your very own Workbench.

 Later in this manual, you will also find a table showing the contents of all Workbenches.

 Let's have a better look at the different parts of the interface:

-###Parts of the Interface
+### Parts of the Interface

 ![FreeCAD interface screenshot 04](http://www.freecadweb.org/wiki/images/7/76/Freecad-interface-04.jpg)